 A separate payment schedule is created for the payment of School Tax Relief Aid representing tax savings provided by school districts to their taxpayers under the STAR Program: school districts will be reimbursed based on STAR as a percentage of property tax levy exceeding specified percentages in each month.
 On or before October 15th, the STAR payment is the amount owed in excess of 25% of the school's real property tax levy.
 On or before November 15th, payment is the amount owed in excess of 20% of the school's levy.
+On or before December 15th, the STAR payment is the amount owed in excess of 20% of the school's levy.
 On or before December 15th, the STAR payment is the amount owed in excess of 15% of the school's levy.
-On or before December 15th, the STAR payment is the amount owed in excess of 15% of the school's levy.
 On or before the 1st business day of January, the balance is due.
-Additionally, there will be a payment on or before March 31, 2011 for STAR reimbursement corrections.
+Additionally, there will be a payment on or before March 31, 2012 for STAR reimbursement corrections certified to SED by ORPTS on or before March 1.
 The March payment only credits school districts owed money for STAR reimbursement corrections.

-&lt;sup>\ This total includes State reimbursement for income tax credits applicable only to New York City, under Section 1310-e of the Tax Law
+\ This total includes State reimbursement for income tax credits applicable only to New York City, under Section 1310-e of the Tax Law

-V. SUMMER COMPONENT OF TWELVE MONTH PROGRAMS FOR

-STUDENTS WITH DISABILITIES

-[Section 4408 of the Education Law]

-(2010-11 Estimated Aid = \$188.2 Million)
+V. SUMMER COMPONENT OF TWELVE MONTH PROGRAMS FOR STUDENTS WITH DISABILITIES [Section 4408 of the Education Law] (2011-12 Estimated Aid = \$291.3 Million)